adoptium/temurin-build/README.md

 e.g `./makejdk-any-platform.sh -s /path/to/workspace -d /target/directory`

-Note: have a look at the usage of `makejdk.sh --help`, the exact usage is available for this script as well.
+Note: have a look at the usage of `makejdk-any-platform.sh --help`, the exact usage is available for this script as well.

 ### None of the above?